PetarRan/peekberry/README.md

 ```

 4. Load extension in Chrome:

    - Navigate to `chrome://extensions/`
    - Enable "Developer mode"
    - Click "Load unpacked"
    - Select the `dist` folder

+5. Test the extension:
+   - Click the Peekberry icon in the Chrome toolbar
+   - Sign up or sign in with your credentials
+   - Toggle the extension on/off for the current page

 ## Available Scripts